 Key question: how to buy a website name?

-You have several options for buying a website name…
+You have several options for buying a business name…

-- You could purchase your website name from the company that hosts your website
+- You could purchase your domain name from the company that hosts your website

 - You can use a domain registrar

 - You can purchase from a domain marketplace – such as brandnic

 So which is the best option for buying a web name?
 While choosing a site name from your hosts could save you a few minutes, you should also consider what will happen in the future if you need to move hosting (which is an all too common occurrence, as many business owners discover their hosting to be problematic).
 You’ll also be restricted to domains that aren’t as yet registered, as opposed to aged domains that could give your business a powerful kickstart (learn more about buying aged domains here).

 For these reasons ambitious business owners often turn to domain marketplaces to find their website name – it cuts out the limitations to the domains that you can choose, as well as the never-ending searching.